argoverse/av2-api/src/av2/evaluation/scene_flow/SUBMISSION_FORMAT.md

 - <test_log_2>/
 - ...

-The evaluation is run on a subset of the test set, use the utility function `get_eval_subset` to get the `SceneFlowDataloader` indices to submit.
+The evaluation is run on a subset of the test set.
+Use the utility function `get_eval_subset` to get the `SceneFlowDataloader` indices to submit.
 Each feather file should contain your flow predictions for the subset of points returned by `get_eval_mask` in the format:

 - `flow_tx_m` (float16): x-component of the flow in the first sweeps's egovehicle reference frame.
 - `flow_ty_m` (float16): y-component of the flow in the first sweeps's egovehicle reference frame.